FACTBOX-Sports react to Russia's invasion of Ukraine | Sports-Games

 The International Surfing Association (ISA) said no athletes and officials from Russia would be invited to participate or attend its events until further notice.
 SOCCER

 FIFA and UEFA suspended Russia's national teams and clubs from international football, a move which makes it likely that Russia will be excluded from this year's World Cup and the women's Euro 2020 tournament.
-SQUASH

-The World Squash Federation said it would relocate the 2022 World Junior Championship from St Petersburg to a different location.
-SWIMMING

-Swimming global governing body FINA called off the World Junior Swimming Championships that were to take place in Kazan, Russia.
-TAEKWONDO
+Premier League clubs Manchester United and Everton have suspended sponsorships with Russian companies, while UEFA and German club Schalke 04 cancelled their partnerships with Russian energy company Gazprom.

-World Taekwondo said no Russian nor Belarusian flags and anthems would be displayed and played at its events, adding it would not organise or recognise events in Russia and Belarus.
-It also revoked the honorary 9th dan black belt conferred to Putin in November 2013.
+TAEKWONDO World Taekwondo said no Russian nor Belarusian flags and anthems would be displayed and played at its events, adding it would not organise or recognise events in Russia and Belarus.

-TENNIS Tennis's international governing bodies said Russian and Belarusian players could continue to compete in international events and the Grand Slams but no longer under the name or flag of their nations until further notice.

-The International Tennis Federation (ITF) cancelled all of its events in Russia and Belarus.
-It also suspended the countries' ITF memberships, banning their federations from ITF international team competition until further notice.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)